Return to the home page

 Back to index

 Become a published artist (or author)!
-Launch Pad is a new online magazine publishing fiction, nonfiction, poetry, book reviews, and artwork by children ages 6-12.
-For upcoming issues, they are looking for creative works on:
+Launch Pad is an online magazine publishing fiction, nonfiction, poetry, book reviews, and artwork by children ages 6-12.
+Check out their submission guidelines.

 Back to top